HirdeshPal888527/Vantage/README.md

 ## Overview

 Predictive ML answers "what will happen."
-This project answers "did our change actually work, and how confident should we be."
+Vantage answers "did our change actually work, and how confident should we be."
 The statistical core is not a trained model — it's four independent, testable pieces of
 inference: power analysis, always-valid sequential testing, CUPED